Shahil-Singh-Thakur/LIC_investment_portfolio_analysis/README.md

 - Overlay Sensex / Nifty performance to test correlation between equity market returns and LIC's private sector allocation growth
 - Add inflation-adjusted (real terms) portfolio values using CPI deflator data from RBI
 - Build a Monte Carlo simulation to generate forecast confidence intervals around the regression estimate

----

-## License

-This project is for academic and educational purposes.
-Data sourced from publicly available LIC Annual Reports and RBI HSIE Database.